A quasi-stability result for dictatorships in $S_{n}$: Introduction

 Characterizing the Boolean functions whose Fourier transform is highly concentrated on \(T\) often turns out to be a hard problem.
 To date, such a characterization has been obtained in several cases where the group \(G\) is Abelian, using the well-developed theory of Fourier analysis on Abelian groups.
 The simplest case is that of dictatorships: Friedgut, Kalai and Naor \cite{fkn} prove that a Boolean function on \(\{0,1\}^n\) whose Fourier transform is close to being concentrated on the first two levels, must be close to a dictatorship (a function determined by just one coordinate).
 This was useful for Kalai in \cite{KalaiArrow} where he deduced a stability version of Arrow's theorem on social choice functions, namely that if a neutral social choice function has small probability of irrationality, then it must be close to a dictatorship.
 Alon, Dinur, Friedgut and Sudakov \cite{adfs} proved a similar result for $\mathbb{Z}_r^n$ (a result later improved by Hatami and Ghandehari, \cite{hatami}), and utilized it to describe the large independent sets in powers of a large family of graphs.

 In this paper, we obtain a similar result for Boolean functions on \(S_n\).
 It is easy to see that if $f\colon S_n \to \mathbb{R}$, then the Fourier transform of $f$ is supported on the first two irreducible representations of $S_n$ if and only if it lies in the subspace spanned by the characteristic functions of cosets of point-stabilisers.
-(For brevity, we refer to the cosets of point-stabilisers as {\em 1-cosets}, and we denote the subspace spanned by their characteristic functions as $U_1$.)
+(For brevity, we refer to the cosets of point-stabilisers as {\em 1-cosets}, and we denote the subspace spanned by their characteristic functions as $U_1$.
+Similarly, a {\em $t$-coset} is a coset of the stabilizer of an ordered $t$-tuple of distinct points.)
 If $f$ is Boolean, i.e. $f\colon S_n \to \{0,1\}$, and $f \in U_1$, then $f$ is the characteristic function of a disjoint union of 1-cosets.
-(This is somewhat trickier to show.)
+(This is somewhat trickier to show; a proof may be found e.g.\ in \cite{tintersecting}.)
 A disjoint union of 1-cosets is precisely a subset of $S_n$ whose characteristic function is determined by the image of the pre-image of just one coordinate; by analogy with the $\{0,1\}^n$ case, we call these subsets (or their characteristic functions) {\em dictators}.

 In this paper, we consider Boolean functions on $S_n$ whose Fourier transform is {\em highly concentrated} on the first two irreducible representations of $S_n$ --- equivalently, Boolean functions which are {\em close} (in Euclidean distance) to the subspace $U_1$.
 We prove the following `quasi-stability' result.